Data Centers in Pittsburgh

 -

-Regional Market Reach: From Pittsburgh, organizations can effectively serve a large population across Pennsylvania, Ohio, West Virginia, and Western New York with low latency.
-It is a strategic location for disaster recovery sites for businesses operating in East Coast hubs like New York and Northern Virginia.
+Regional Market Reach: From Pittsburgh, organizations can effectively serve a large population across Pennsylvania, Ohio, West Virginia, and Western New York.
+It is a strategic location for edge computing and content delivery networks aimed at improving user experience in this corridor.

 -

-Tax Advantage For Data Centers: Pennsylvania offers a specific sales and use tax exemption for computer data center equipment.
-This program significantly reduces the capital expenditure required to deploy or refresh servers, storage, and networking hardware.
+Tax Advantage For Data Centers: Pennsylvania offers a specific sales and use tax exemption on eligible computer data center equipment.
+This program directly reduces the capital expenditure required for deploying or upgrading infrastructure, making the region financially attractive.

 Natural Disaster Risk